SacCT FACULTY HANDOUTS

 Handouts require the use of Adobe Reader, unless otherwise identified.
 Get Adobe Reader.

-Additional help can be found by using the Search feature at the Help for Instructors [Blackboard] site.
+Additional help can be found at the Help for Instructors [Blackboard] site.

 Online Exams: Strategies to Minimize Cheating (PDF)